Thread originally posted on the Aeclectic Tarot Forum on 01 Sep 2002, and now archived in the Forum Library.

 I'm checking out Grimoire and Nocturnal in a few days.

 The Nocturnal Witchcraft thread was originally posted on 01 Sep 2002 in the Spirituality board, and is now archived in the Forum Library.
-Read the active threads in Spirituality, or read more archived threads.
+Read the threads in Spirituality, or read more archived threads.